havenweb/haven/README.md

 [![Run on PikaPods](https://www.pikapods.com/static/run-button.svg)](https://www.pikapods.com/pods?run=haven)

 PikaPods is a great platform for hosting open source apps.
-They currently offer a $5 credit for new members and it costs as little as $1.64/month to host your Haven on PikaPods.
+They currently offer a $5 credit for new members and it costs as little as $2.40/month to host your Haven on PikaPods.
 You don't even need to give them a credit card to get the $5 credit and try out Haven for a couple of months.

+## Paid Hosting

+Fully managed hosting of your personal Haven is available, check out: https://havenweb.org/order.html

 ## KubeSail